 43. Inje Smelts Festival (인제 빙어축제)

-The Inje Smelts Festival takes place on Soyang lake every
+The Inje Smelts Festival takes place on Soyang lake every winter and offers families and couples (and the occasional single visitor) some major fun on ice.

 Even if fishing is not your idea of fun, you'll enjoy the eating part.